405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 (b) Whose property is or may be adversely affected by coal exploration or surface coal mining and reclamation operations, or by any related action of the cabinet.

 (86) "Previously mined area" means land that was affected by coal mining operations conducted prior to August 3, 1977, that has not been reclaimed to the standards of this title.

-(87) "Prime farmland" means those lands which are defined by the Secretary of Agriculture in 7 C.F.R.
-657 and which have been "historically used for cropland" as that phrase is defined above.
+(87) "Prime farmland" means those lands defined by the Secretary of Agriculture in 7 C.F.R.
+657 and that have been "historically used for cropland" as that phrase is defined in this section.

 (88) "Principal shareholder" means any person who is the record or beneficial owner of ten (10) percent or more of any class of voting stock of the applicant.

 (89) "Probable cumulative impacts" means the expected total qualitative, and quantitative, direct and indirect effects of surface coal mining and reclamation operations on the hydrologic regime.

 (90) "Probable hydrologic consequences" means the projected results of proposed surface coal mining and reclamation operations that could reasonably be expected to change the quantity or quality of the surface and groundwater; the surface or groundwater flow, timing, and pattern; and the stream channel conditions on the permit area, shadow area, and adjacent areas.

 (91) "Property to be mined" means both the surface and mineral estates on and underneath lands within the permit area and shadow area.